 For patients requiring treatment with BPAP, pressure levels need to be titrated to each patient's particular needs.
 For patients whose diagnostic sleep study is performed in a lab setting, it may be possible to diagnose OSA and perform the titration study in a single night.
 This approach, known as split-night study, may be used when the apnea/hypopnea index (AHI) exceeds 20 per hour based on the first 2 hours of testing.
-Those who do not meet criteria for split-night protocol require either a second overnight titration study or temporary use of auto-titrating BPAP as a means of BPAP titration.
+Those who do not meet criteria for split-night protocol require either a second overnight titration study or temporary use of autotitrating BPAP as a means of BPAP titration.
 Titration may not be required if auto-titrating BPAP is selected as the long-term therapeutic approach.

 As with other positive airway pressure (PAP) therapies, long-term compliance is an issue.
-Adherence to therapy is defined by the Centers for Medicare & Medicaid Services (CMS) as use of PAP greater than or equal to 4 hours per night on 70% of nights during a consecutive 30-day period.
+Adherence to therapy is defined by the Centers for Medicare & Medicaid Services (CMS) as use of PAP for at least 4 hours per night on 70% of nights during a consecutive 30-day period.
 Compliance may be as low as 50% at one year and for this reason compliance monitoring is an important component of the management of patients using BPAP.
 Every effort should be made to achieve compliance.
 Newer PAP devices record (and may transmit) use times such that compliance monitoring may be performed remotely.
-Unless compliance is achieved and documented, the continued use of PAP devices (and the ongoing provision of associated supplies) cannot be considered to be medically necessary.
+Unless compliance is achieved and documented, the continued use of PAP devices (and the ongoing provision of associated supplies) is considered not medically necessary.

-Bi-Level Positive Airway Pressure Devices (BPAP)
+Bi-Level Positive Airway Pressure (BPAP) Devices